 How to Stretch Your Ministry Budget

 Ministry requires money, and while money should never be our only concern, it’s important that we learn how to utilize our budget to create the most impact in our youth ministries.
 Whether our budgets are large or small, we each face financial challenges and limitations.
-But with the help of these 5 Best Budgeting Practices, we can stretch the dollars of our ministry budgets for the upcoming fiscal year.
+But with the help of these 5 Best Budgeting Practices, we can stretch the dollars of our ministry budgets for the upcoming or current fiscal year.

 5 Best Budgeting Practices

 1. Have Budget Input (Share Your Vision)